IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 4. NATURE OF ESTIMATES AND QUOTES
 --------------------------------------------------------------------------------
-Any cost estimate, quote, or diagnostic assessment provided to the Customer is based solely on the personal professional opinion of IbbyAuto™, historical mechanical experience, standard industry labor guides, and self-imposed high standards of quality.
+Any cost estimate, quote, or diagnostic assessment provided to the Customer is based solely on the personal professional opinion of Ibby Auto Works™, historical mechanical experience, standard industry labor guides, and self-imposed high standards of quality.
    - Initial quotes are estimates only.
 Unforeseen complications, seized parts, or additional required hardware may alter the final cost.
-   - Pursuant to Maine state trade practices, if the final cost is projected to exceed the initial written estimate by more than 10%, IbbyAuto™ will obtain verbal or written authorization from the Customer before proceeding.
+   - Pursuant to Maine state trade practices, if the final cost is projected to exceed the initial written estimate by more than 10%, Ibby Auto Works™ will obtain verbal or written authorization from the Customer before proceeding.

 --------------------------------------------------------------------------------
 5. MAINE STATE STANDARDS & INSPECTION COMPLIANCE
 --------------------------------------------------------------------------------
 All work performed under this agreement meets or exceeds Maine State Standards.
-Because IbbyAuto™ is a licensed behind a Maine State Inspection, the shop will NOT perform any repair that knowingly violates Maine Motor Vehicle Inspection Rules or compromises the core safety of the vehicle (such as bypassing critical braking components, deleting mandatory emissions equipment, or rigging un-inspectable structural elements).
+Because Ibby Auto Works™ is a licensed behind a Maine State Inspection, the shop will NOT perform any repair that knowingly violates Maine Motor Vehicle Inspection Rules or compromises the core safety of the vehicle (such as bypassing critical braking components, deleting mandatory emissions equipment, or rigging un-inspectable structural elements).
-   - If a Customer requests a "shortcut" repair that violates Maine State safety standards, IbbyAuto™ will refuse the service immediately.
+   - If a Customer requests a "shortcut" repair that violates Maine State safety standards, Ibby Auto Works™ will refuse the service immediately.

 --------------------------------------------------------------------------------
 6. TOWING, STORAGE, AND MECHANIC'S LIEN